For past photos and videos, visit our Flickr page.

 Fax: (801) 571-0468

-The Lone Peak Hotshots are a nationally recognized Type 1 Interagency Hotshot Crew (IHC), based out of the Lone Peak Conservation Center, in Draper, Utah.
-Established in 2001 under cooperative partnership between the United States Forest Service Region 4 and the Utah Division of Forestry, Fire and State Lands, Lone Peak Hotshots replaced the Flame-in-go Hotshots (FIG’s).
+The Lone Peak Hotshots are a nationally recognized Type 1 Interagency Hotshot Crew (IHC), based out of the Lone Peak Conservation Center (LPCC), in Draper, Utah.
+The crew is hosted and sponsored by the Utah Department of Natural Resources (DNR), Division of Forestry, Fire, and State Lands (FFSL) and operate under a cooperative partnership between the United States Forest Service Region 4 and FFSL.

 Since the inception of the Lone Peak Hotshots, the crew has developed into a professional and respected resource in the fire community.
 Everyday strides are made to improve not only the crew but the LPCC program as a whole.
 If you have any questions for the Lone Peak Hotshots, please feel free to contact us at any time.